cezarysanecki/parking-domain/README.md

 # Parking Domain - [contest 100 commits](https://100commitow.pl/)

-> Choosing to learn about the domain before implementing is the optimal decision you can make.
+> Studying the business domain before its implementation is the best decision you can make.

 The Parking Domain project aims to demonstrate the evolution from a rudimentary and limited model to a more sophisticated solution.
 I'm committed to undertaking this challenge and seeing if I can successfully navigate it. 😎